Irene Eisinger: Operas and films

-Emigrantion, Glyndebourne, ROH
+Emigration, Glyndebourne, ROH

 Although very popular with the Berlin audience, Eisinger was forced to leave Germany because of her Jewish origins shortly after the Machtergreifung by the Nazi party in 1933.
 She could not sing any longer in any theatre of the German capital.
 She took refuge in Czechoslovakia and went to sing in the opera houses of Prague, Amsterdam and Bruxelles – and once again at the Salzburg Festival.
 In 1933, in addition to Cherubino and Papagena she was invited to sing a role in a Richard Strauss opera.
 It was to be her last appearance in Salzburg.
 She sang Hermione in the first production of the second version of Die ägyptische Helena.

 Eisinger continued to sing at Prague State Opera until 1937, but already in 1934 she was invited by German emigrants Fritz Busch and Carl Ebert to participate at the first Glyndebourne Festival.
 Unknown to British audiences, she sang Despina in Mozart's Così fan tutte and scored a great personal success.
 Thereafter she became a firm favourite at the festival, debuting as Blonde in Die Entführung aus dem Serail and as Papagena in Die Zauberflöte in 1935, returning there each year but one, until the outbreak of the Second World War forced the festival to close down.
 The 1935 Glyndebourne recording of Così fan tutte, conducted by Fritz Busch, gives an idea of Eisinger's voice, her stylish singing and her delightful personality.
 Although she did not appear at the Festival in 1936, the artist sang the Aquarellen waltz, op.
 258, by Josef Strauss at a concert in Glyndebourne this year – with 600 of John Christie's employees and tenants present, to commemorate the birth of Christie's son George on 31 December 1934.
 Due to its success, the concert had to be repeated.